joinpursuit/9.4_refresh/jacqueline.md

-once you see this, you have succeeded
+once you see this, you have succeeded!